juice-shop/juice-shop/README.md

 ### Test Packaged Distrubution

-During releases the application will be packaged into ```.zip```/```.tgz``` archives for easy .
+During releases the application will be packaged into ```.zip```/```.tgz``` archives for another easy setup method.
 When you contribute a change that impacts what the application needs to include, make sure you test this manually on your system.

 ```
 grunt package